douglasjordan2/dougless/README.md

 ## Overview

-Dougless Runtime is a custom runtime designed with the end goal of serving a custom full-stack framework powered by WebSockets.
-It's not inherently compatible with everything Node.js supports as it represents a new paradigm.
-This includes a custom system for building plugins to extend the framework.
+Dougless Runtime is a custom runtime designed with the end goal of serving a custom full-stack framework.
 Built on top of the Goja JavaScript engine (ES5.1), Dougless Runtime provides a clean, maintainable codebase with excellent JavaScript interoperability and a unique globals-first API design.

 ## Features